mannbro/PiPicoGarageHomebridge/README.md

 Control a garage door using a Raspberry Pi Pico and Homebridge

 # YouTube Video
-To learn more, check out the YouTube video I made about the Garage Door Opener
+To learn more, check out the YouTube video I made about the Garage Door Opener.

+Please Note!
+The code has been refactored and has changed a lot since this video.

+The video is still relevant, but the code walkthrough shows the old code.

+A new video will be uploaded shortly.
+Subscribe to the YouTube Channel and click the bell if you want to be notified when the new video is released.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/-h3uSNCeCGY/0.jpg)](https://www.youtube.com/watch?v=-h3uSNCeCGY)